top of page

 3. Encourage Mindful Snacking

 Teens often reach for snacks on the go or while studying.
-If your teen frequently reaches for a bag of crackers or chips, encourage them to portion out a snack rather than eating directly from the bag or box.
-Even better- enjoy with a fruit or vegetable on the side for extra nutrients and fiber to keep them full for longer.
+If your teen frequently grabs a bag of crackers or chips, recommend portioning out the snack.
+This prevents mindless eating.
+Even better, they should enjoy their snack with a fruit or vegetable on the side.
+This adds extra nutrients and fiber, helping keep them full longer.
 Keeping baby carrots or apples on hand can be a quick and healthy snack option.

 4. Lead by Example

 Model mindful eating habits by enjoying meals together as a family.
-Show your teen how to eat slowly, savor flavors, and listen to your body’s cues.
-Engaging in conversations and creating a positive mealtime atmosphere can reinforce mindful eating practices.
+Shared meals are an excellent opportunity to teach.
+Show your teen how to eat slowly, savor flavors, and listen to their body’s cues.
+Engaging in conversations and creating a positive mealtime atmosphere can further reinforce mindful eating practices.

 For more tips on raising happy, healthy teens, check out our other blog posts at Namio Health.